ericyi/SyncSpecCNN/README.md

         bash getdata.sh

-  These data has been split into different categories and also training/test/validation sets for each category.
+  These data has been split into different categories and is also split into training/test/validation sets for each category.

 2. Compute Laplacian basis for individual shapes and compute joint Laplacian basis for each shape category:

         Matlab/data_preprocessing.m

    You will need matlab to preprocess the data.
-There is one category having been pre-processed already called `Test`, which could be directly used for training.
+There is one sample category having been pre-processed already called `Sample`, which could be directly used for training.

 3. Train SyncSpecCNN for each category.
 To see HELP for training script: